TEN TAX FAQs

 2. The method used to calculate overtime wages can vary depending on whether a nanny is employed "at-will" and paid on a weekly basis or if she is under contract to work a specified number of hours per week.
 The U.S. Department of labor specifies one method of wage calculation that shall be used for employees working "at will".
 If your nanny is under contract to work a specific number of hours per week, it may be advantageous to use an alternate method of calculating the 'standard hourly wage rate' and the 'overtime hourly wage rate'.
 Please see the "Nanny Wage Rate Calculations" section of our "How Do We Compensate Our Nanny?"
 FAQ for details and examples.

-Click HERE for our Nanny Salary Calculator for employees under contract.
+Click HERE for our Nanny Salary/Wage & Overtime Calculator for employees under contract.

 Click HERE for a listing of STATE DOL offices and websites.